Pointer Synchronization for Raster Datasets

 logging.basicConfig(level=logging.INFO, format="%(asctime)s | %(levelname)s | %(message)s")

-"""Scan directory for raster files and register them via DVC CLI."""
+"""Scan a directory for untracked rasters and register them via DVC."""

 registered = 0